Compressed Sensing with Deep Image Prior and Learned Regularization: Introduction

 Surprising recent work by Ulyanov et al.~\cite{ulyanov2017deep} proposed Deep Image Prior (DIP), which uses \emph{untrained} convolutional neural networks.
 In DIP-based schemes, a convolutional neural network generator (e.g. DCGAN) is initialized with random weights; these weights are subsequently optimized to make the network produce an output as close to the target image as possible.
 This procedure is unlearned, using no prior information from other images.
 The prior is enforced only by the fixed convolutional structure of the generator network.

-Generators used for DIP are typically over-parameterized, i.e. the number of network weights is much larger compared to the output dimension.
-For this reason DIP has empirically been found to overfit to noise if run for too many iterations~\cite{ulyanov2017deep}.
-In this paper we theoretically prove that this phenomenon occurs with gradient descent and justify the use of early stopping and other regularization methods.
+Generators used for DIP are typically over-parameterized, i.e.~the number of network weights is much larger compared to the output dimension.
+For this reason DIP has empirically been found to overfit to noise if run for too many iterations: The reconstruction error initially decreases and then plateaus, at approximately $500$ iterations, as the network fits the original image.
+Then, at roughly $10,000$ iterations, the error decreases further, as the network starts fitting the noise~\citep{ulyanov2017deep}.
+Early stopping is a heuristic intended to terminate the optimization procedure within this plateau region, and avoid overfitting to noise.
+In this paper we theoretically prove that this overfitting phenomenon occurs with gradient descent for any signal and hence justify the use of early stopping and other regularization methods.

 \textbf{Our Contributions:} \begin{itemize} \item In Section~\ref{methods} we propose DIP for compressed sensing (CS-DIP).
 Our basic method is as follows.
 Initialize a DCGAN generator with random weights; use gradient descent to optimize these weights such that the network produces an output which agrees with the observed measurements as much as possible.
 This unlearned method can be improved with a novel \textit{learned regularization} technique, which regularizes the DCGAN weights throughout the optimization process. \item In Section~\ref{theory} we theoretically prove that DIP will fit any signal to zero error with gradient descent.
 Our result is established for a network with a single hidden layer and sufficient constant fraction over-parametrization.
-While it is expected that over-parametrized neural networks can fit any signal, the fact that gradient descent can provably solve this non-convex problem is interesting and provides theoretical justification for early stopping. \item In Section~\ref{experiments_results} we empirically show that CS-DIP outperforms previous unlearned methods in many cases.
-While pre-trained or ``learned'' methods will likely perform better~\cite{bora2017compressed}, we have the advantage of not requiring a generative model trained over large datasets.
+While it is expected that over-parametrized neural networks can fit any signal, the fact that gradient descent can provably solve this non-convex problem is interesting and provides theoretical justification for early stopping, a phenomenon justified empirically by Ulyanov et al.~\cite{ulyanov2017deep}. \item In Section~\ref{experiments_results} we empirically show that CS-DIP outperforms previous unlearned methods in many cases.
+While pre-trained or ``learned'' methods frequently perform better~\citep{bora2017compressed}, we have the advantage of not requiring a generative model trained over large datasets.
 As such, we can apply our method to various medical imaging datasets for which data acquisition is expensive and generative models are difficult to train. \end{itemize}